How to Make a Resume: 11 Easy Steps for 2024

 Starting from scratch is time-consuming and can result in improper formatting that won’t pass the initial ATS, which means your document may never reach a human.

-Avoid frustration and know your resume will pass the ATS and grab the eye of a recruiter by using our resume builder.
+Avoid frustration and know your resume will pass the ATS and grab the eye of a recruiter by using our AI resume builder.
 By filling in your information, you’ll have a great resume to showcase your talents in a way that’s appealing to recruiters.

 You’ll also save yourself time, potentially up to three hours, over using resume templates for Word or Google Docs.
 Because relevancy is key to employers when skimming these documents, you’ll need a separate resume for each job you apply for.
 Our resume maker lets you create multiple resumes quickly.